A Sober Reflection on

 Council for no pressing or apparent reason — and whose prescient

-last words — which went unheeded — were: “Stop the
+last words — which went unheeded — were: “Stop the Council!”

-Council!”
-1 The destructive aftermath, of course,
+1 The destructive

-is clear to everyone, and the Church is still — after more than 50 years
+aftermath, of course, is clear to everyone, and the Church is still

-— reverberating with that monumental collapse and everywhere we look
+— after more than 50 years — reverberating with that monumental collapse

-it is crumbling.
-It will not be destroyed, but it may be torn down to
+and everywhere we look it is crumbling.
+It will not be destroyed, but

-In a climate of spiritual license we now find
+In a climate of spiritual license

-current popes canonizing virtually all their immediate predecessors
+we now find current popes canonizing virtually all their immediate predecessors

 — a scandalous state of affairs given the utter mediocrity of Paul VI